In tennis, a lucky loser is a qualifying player who is advanced into the main draw of a tennis tournament despite losing in the qualifying bracket.

 Place Tennis Wagers at BetMGM

 At BetMGM, you can bet online with updated tennis odds for live tennis betting, parlays, and more.
-Whether you’re looking for Grand Slam odds or live tennis odds, there’s something or everyone at the best online sportsbook.
+Whether you’re looking for Grand Slam odds or live tennis odds, there’s something or everyone.